wp-plugins/revisr/readme.txt

 = Requirements =
 * A WordPress installation in the root folder of a Git repository
 * Git must be installed on the server (most updated versions of cPanel have it preinstalled)
-* PHP exec (safe mode off, can be configured in your php.ini)
+* The PHP functions exec() and passthru() enabled

-= Plugin Instructions =
+= Instructions =
 * Unzip the plugin folder and upload it to the plugins directory of your WordPress installation.
 * Configure any remote repositories on the plugin settings page.
 Supports git through SSH or HTTPS.
 * If the repository was cloned from a remote, Revisr will attempt to use the settings stored in Git.

-= Repository Instructions (Existing Installations) =
-* Ensure that the ".git" directory is in the root directory of the WordPress installation
-* Revisr will attempt to use the settings stored in Git for pushing to/pulling from any remote repositories.
-If one hasn't been set, you can define one on the plugin settings page.
-Please note that if you're using SSH for authenticaiton, you will need to generate an SSH key and add it to Bitbucket/Github.

-= Repository Instructions (New Installations) =
-* Create the repository on Bitbucket or Github
-* Clone the repository to your computer, add WordPress, and push it to the repository.
-* Upload the entire repository to the server, install WordPress, and add Revisr

 = Notes =
 Please verify that database backups are working before attempting to revert the database.

-It is also adviseable to add Revisr to the gitignore file via the plugins' settings page to make sure that reverts don't rollback the plugins' functionality.
+It is also adviseable to add Revisr to the gitignore file via the settings page to make sure that reverts don't rollback the plugins' functionality.

 == Frequently Asked Questions ==

 = Why are my commits timing out? =
 This is likely an authentication issue.
 You can fix this by configuring your SSH keys or using the HTTPS authentication option on the settings page.

 = Why aren't my commits being pushed to the remote repository? = This is either an authentication issue or the remote branch is ahead of yours.